 Be forgiving and accept different priorities.
 The other person is not out to get you or attack your work.
 More often than not, it is one of the above (a-d) that are failing, or that the other person prioritize some aspect higher than you do.
 Sometimes, this requires compromises, sometimes not and the different priorities can co-exist.

 Remember that everyone works on Apache projects as a volunteer.
-People have jobs and lives outside of their Apache projects, and may need more time to even read messages on the list or respond.
+People have jobs and lives outside of their Apache projects, and may need extra time to even read messages on the list before they are ready to respond.
 Be patient.

-Most communities at Apache consists of level-headed, reasonable people, who have a strong vested interest in their Apache project.
-This interest, often passion, is both the source of tension, but it is also what unites the people within the community.
+Most communities at Apache consists of level-headed, reasonable people who have a strong vested interest in their Apache project.
+This interest, often passion, can be a source of tension, but it is also what unites the people within the community.
 It is easy to forget the vast amount of agreement that exists, and get upset over relatively small disagreements.
-Ability to put that aside, or downplay the importance, will ensure a harmonious project.
+Ability to put aside or downplay the importance of minor disagreements will ensure a harmonious project.

 Face-to-Face is excellent way to eliminate disagreements, but that is often not practical.
-Consider Skype or Google Hangout, just for the social aspect of being part of this community.
-It should not be formal, and the invitation should go out to everyone, perhaps someone want to make a short presentation of what he/she is doing, to have some "structure", but that might not be needed either.
-Once we have a face to the words, and a general idea how that person is socially, we are much more capable to interact by email.
+Consider a conversation via Skype, Google Hangouts or a Slack channel, just for the social aspect of being part of this community.
+It should not be formal, and the invitation should go out to everyone.
+Someone may want to make a short presentation of what they are doing, to have some “structure”, but that might not be needed either.
+Once we have a face to add to the words, and a general idea how that person is socially, we are much more capable to interact by email.